 Countless habits fall into this category, but I can think of six that are fairly common.
 If you want to sabotage your child’s future success, here’s a good way to go about it:

-Parenting Mistakes that will Handicap your Child
+Parenting Mistakes that will Handicap your Kids

 Not requiring them to do chores